RohitKotiveetil/UnrealEngine--LevelSelectionSystem/README.md

 # UnrealEngine--LevelSelectionSystem
-A blueprint template for adding Level Selection support to UE4 projects.
+A blueprint template for adding Level Selection support to Unreal Engine projects.
+Optimized for Unreal Engine 5 Early Access.

-Engine Version: 4.23.

 **Preview:** https://www.youtube.com/watch?v=jaS2IfbSHcg

-(Content in this project may only be used in Unreal Engine projects as per the Unreal Engine 4 EULA)
+(Content in this project may only be used in Unreal Engine projects as per the Unreal Engine EULA)